Toxoplasmosis is a parasitic disease caused by infections of the protozoan parasite Toxoplasma gondii.

 It is currently suggested that it may have an influence on the prevalence ofand

-Bearing in mind that half the human population may be infected, some researchers have suggested that it may even be having an effect at the 'societal' level.
+Bearing in mind that around half the human population may be infected, some researchers have suggested that it may even be having an effect at the 'societal' level.

 Can the common brain parasite, Toxoplasma gondii, influence human culture?
 Proc Biol Sci 2006 Nov 7;273(1602):2749-55